Rainham railway station (London): British Railways (1948-1994)

+The LTS line and Rainham station became part of the London and South Eastern sector of British Rail in 1982, and in June 1986 this was rebranded as Network South East (NSE).
+With the Conservative government of the early 1990s looking to privatise the railways, the operation of the NSE passenger train service was put under the control of a Train Operating Unit.

+Privatisation era (1994-2025)

+In 1996 the 1924 signal box closed with all signalling and level crossing control in the area transferring to Upminster Signalling Centre.

+Franchises

+On privatisation in 1996, infrastructure ownership passed to Railtrack and Prism Rail took over operations of the franchise, marketing the route as LTS Rail.
+Prism Rail were bought out by National Express in 2000 and in 2002 the line was rebranded as c2c.

+Ownership of the infrastructure passed to Network Rail in 2002.

+National Express sold the operation of the franchise to Trenitalia in 2017.

+The station and all trains serving it are currently operated by c2c and are operated by Class 357 and Class 720/6 EMUs.

+A more detailed history of the franchises can be found on the c2c page.

+Private operation of the London, Tilbury and Southend line by Trenitalia c2c ceased on 20 July 2025, with the new publicly owned operator c2c taking over.

+High Speed 1

+The new High Speed 1 line was built in 2005/6 (and opened in 2007) cutting off Rainham station from the marshes.
+A new disabled friendly footbridge was built to enable access to the station.

 Location

 The station is located on Ferry Lane, close to the junction with Wennington Road.
 Major industrial works surround the station, as does Rainham Creek, a local industrial river.
 Access is provided from the station building to the country-bound platform; in order to access the London-bound platforms, a pedestrian bridge must be crossed.
 There are ticket barriers at the front entrance to the platform, restricting platform access to ticket-holders only.

 A number of level crossings are situated on the line between Barking and Grays.
 The roads served by the crossings have now been severed by the High Speed 1 line between Ebbsfleet and London St. Pancras, but the level crossings are still in situ, such as the one on Ferry Lane.
 This can be used to access the London-bound platform.
 A number of footbridges and road bridges have been built to replace them.

 There is access to the Rainham Marshes via a footbridge immediately south of the station, although Purfleet station is the closest railway station.

 Beam Park railway station is a new station under construction to the west of Rainham.